OpenHarmony: HarmonyOS

-Huawei officially announced the commercial distro of proprietary HarmonyOS NEXT, microkernel-based core distributed operating system for HarmonyOS at Huawei Developer Conference 2023 (HDC) on August 4, 2023, which supports only native APP apps via Ark Compiler with Huawei Mobile Services (HMS) Core support.
+Huawei officially announced the commercial distro of proprietary HarmonyOS NEXT, microkernel-based iterative distributed operating system for HarmonyOS 5 and beyond at Huawei Developer Conference 2023 (HDC) on August 4, 2023, which supports only native APP apps via Ark Compiler.
 Proprietary system built on OpenHarmony, HarmonyOS NEXT has the HarmonyOS microkernel at its core and it has no apk compatibility support built exclusively for Huawei devices ecosystem.

-With its customized architecture, HarmonyOS NEXT moves beyond OpenHarmony to support a broader range of applications and device ecosystems.
-It integrates a dual-frame design, optimizing compatibility with EMUI userland.
-The system is tailored for various hardware categories, including smartphones, tablets, cars, TVs, wearables, and IoT devices, utilizing either a Linux-based kernel or the lightweight LiteOS kernel for specific applications.
-On the same day at HDC 2023, the developer preview version of HarmonyOS NEXT was opened for cooperating enterprise developers to build and test native mobile apps.
+At HDC 2023, the developer preview version of HarmonyOS NEXT was opened for cooperating enterprise developers to build and test native mobile apps.
 It will be open to all developers in the first quarter of 2024 according to the official announcement.

 On 18 January 2024, Huawei announced HarmonyOS NEXT Galaxy stable rollout will begin in Q4 2024 based on OpenHarmony 5.0 (API 12) version after OpenHarmony 4.1 (API 11) based Q2 Developer Beta after release of public developer access of HarmonyOS NEXT Developer Preview 1 that has been in the hands of closed cooperative developers partners since August 2023 debut.
 The new system of HarmonyOS 5 version will replace previous HarmonyOS 4.2 system for commercial Huawei consumer devices that can only run native HarmonyOS apps built for HarmonyOS and OpenHarmony, as well as localisation using Oniro OS for downstream development at global level customised to global markets and standards enhancing OpenHarmony development.

-On June 21, 2024, Huawei announced via HDC 2024 conference and released Developer Beta milestone of HarmonyOS NEXT based on OpenHarmony 5.0 beta1 version for registered public developers with HMS Core library embedded in native NEXT-specific API Developer Kit alongside supported compatible OpenHarmony APIs for native OpenHarmony-based HarmonyOS apps.
+On June 21, 2024, Huawei announced via HDC 2024 conference and released Developer Beta milestone of HarmonyOS NEXT based on OpenHarmony 5.0 beta1 version for registered public developers with HMS external library embedded in native NEXT-specific API Developer Kit alongside supported compatible OpenHarmony APIs for native OpenHarmony-based HarmonyOS apps.
 The company officially confirmed the operating system is OpenHarmony compatible with the new boot image system.

-On October 22, 2024, Huawei launched HarmonyOS 5.0.0 at its launch event, upgrading the HarmonyOS Next developer internal and public software versions, completing the transitioning and replacing dual-framework of previous mainline HarmonyOS versions with full OpenHarmony base with custom HarmonyOS kernel on the original L0-L2 codebase branch, marking officially as an independent commercial operating system and ecosystem from Android fork dependencies with 15,000+ native apps launched on the platform.
+On October 22, 2024, Huawei launched HarmonyOS 5 at its launch event, upgrading the HarmonyOS Next developer internal and public software versions, completing the transitioning and replacing dual-framework of previous mainline HarmonyOS versions with full OpenHarmony base with custom HongMeng Kernel on the original L0-L2 codebase branch, marking officially as an independent commercial operating system and ecosystem from Android fork dependencies with 15,000+ native apps launched on the platform.
 As a result, OpenHarmony-based systems, including Oniro-based systems are aimed to be compatible with HarmonyOS native HAP apps, NearLink wireless connectivity stack and cross-device with upgraded DSoftBus connectivity.